 Looking at the home centers that have changed hands, the most significant one is Warsaw which became German, even though Germany lost all its home centers and no German unit remains on the After W03 map.
 We can surmise that Germany was a sniper in the first two years and lost its last unit through dislodgement in the third year.
 Even if Munich still had been German during 1903, its loss would not lead to a German disband, as there would still need to be one German left on account of Warsaw.
 Munich therefore is more useful if it's captured by France, the only true sniper power on this map.
 This allows for a French fleet build in W01 and the removal of an obsolete French unit in W03.

-The path of the Austrian army that we see on the W03 map is pretty clear.
+The path of the Austrian army that we see on the W03 map is pretty straightforward.
 First to Venice, then to Marseilles and finally to Burgundy.
 But how to handle the remaining Northern fleets, one German, two English?
 Remember that the two German armies were used as snipers, so F Kie must survive into 03, preferably close to the French coast.
 An extra French fleet in the area would be advantageous, but France took only one center so far (Munich), and pledged it to build a fleet in Marseilles.
 That shouldn't be a hindrance though.
 We can dislodge A Mar in Piedmont by converging the two Italian armies there.
 As long as Venice is cleared before the Austrian arrives, we can then still disband one Italian army and build that second French fleet in Brest.
 The rest is a question of putting the pieces of the puzzle together.